x-stars/GuidGenerator/README.md

 * Version 1: The time-based version, contains a 60-bit timestamp and a 12-bit MAC address
 * Version 2: DCE Security version, contains a 28-bit timestamp, a 12-bit MAC address and a 32-bit local ID
 * Version 3: The name-based version, using MD5 hashing to compute the hash of the namespace and name
-* Version 4: The randomly or pseudo-andomly generated version, equivalent to `Guid.NewGuid()` in .NET
+* Version 4: The randomly or pseudo-randomly generated version, equivalent to `Guid.NewGuid()` in .NET
 * Version 5: The name-based version, using SHA-1 hashing to compute the hash of the namespace and name

 There is also a special Nil UUID whose bytes are all `0x00`s, which is equivalent to `Guid.Empty` in .NET.